MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/ada-addendum.md

     1. "Microsoft Edge Add-ons" means a Microsoft owned or operated platform, however named, through which Microsoft Edge Extensions may be offered to or acquired by Customers.

 1. SUBMISSION, CERTIFICATION, AND DISTRIBUTION OF APPS.
-Section 3 of the App Developer Agreement is hereby deleted and replaced by the following:
+Section 3 of the App Developer Agreement (SUBMISSION, EVALUATION, CERTIFICATION, AND DISTRIBUTION OF APPS) is hereby deleted and replaced by the following:

     1. Submission.
 You must submit to Microsoft each Extension that you wish to make available through Microsoft Edge Add-ons, including any updates to each Extension.
 You are solely responsible and liable for the Extensions you submit.
 You are responsible for supporting your extension.
 Microsoft will retain (or destroy) all copies of the Extension and other materials you submit.
 Microsoft will not return them, so you must maintain your own backup copies.